Neloreck/wirestate/docs/guide/containers.md

 used.
 Managed containers are deprovisioned before disposal; external containers are deprovisioned when the provider unmounts or switches containers, but the provider never calls `unbindAll()` for them.

-For globally declared container outside of the React rendering tree, use a prebuilt container:
+For a globally declared container outside the React rendering tree, use a prebuilt container:

 ```tsx
 import { Container, createContainer } from "@wirestate/core";